 You can NOT purchase some random essential oil on Amazon or at Walmart and expect them to effectively relieve your baby’s cold symptoms.

 The key to using essential oils for baby cold and congestion relief is purchasing quality products.
 Purchasing the right essential oils can be overwhelming since everyone and their grandma sells them.

 So, when you’re out looking for essential oils, here’s a few things to consider:

 - Price – If you’re about to spend $26 on a 15ml bottle of eucalyptus oil STOP.
 You can find it so, so much cheaper.
-Simply Earth (the only brand I use), sells 100% pure, undiluted essential oils for a ridiculously low price.
+Simply Earth Essential Oils (the only brand I use), sells 100% pure, undiluted essential oils for a ridiculously low price.

 - Quality – For maximum effectiveness, you should purchase only essential oils that are undiluted and contained in an amber glass bottle.
 Your oils should be GC/MS tested, list the English and Latin name, as well as the country of origin.
 These are all markers of a good essential oil brand.